 Internal Reporting vs. External Reporting

-Also, here are the tables for differences in various aspects:
+Secondly, below are the tables for the differences in other aspects:

 | Aspect | Internal Reporting | External Reporting |